DemXcius/Micromouse/README.md

 This module entails the design of the microcontroller unit responsible for controlling the micro-mouse's actions within the maze.
 The processor used is an STM32L476.

 ### Motherboard Module:
 The motherboard serves as the central hub for connecting various hardware components of the micro-mouse.
-Here, there is leeway as to how you design the motherboard.
+Here, there is leeway as to how the motherboard is designed.

 ### Sensing Module:
 The project will involve designing and manufacturing the sensing module, which comprises sensors responsible for detecting walls, corners, and other obstacles within the maze.